hprez21/DashboardDemo/README.md

 ### Key Implementation Details

-The `RoleManager` attached property is implemented as a bindable property that can be attached to any UI element:
+The `RoleManager` attached property is implemented using the `BindableProperty.CreateAttached` method, creating a bindable property that can be attached to any UI element:

 ```csharp
 public static BindableProperty VisibilityProperty =